jbrumwell/mock-knex/README.md

         </dl>
       </td>
       <td>-</td>
       <td>Add event listener for 'query' event.
-It gets esecuted for each query that should end up in database.
+It gets executed for each query that should end up in database.
 Instead of this callback gets executed and its up to you to assert queries and mock database responses.</td>
     </tr>
   </tbody>
 </table>